-Nestled between Reading and Caversham Bridge, adjacent to the newly built Christchurch Footbridge, Fry’s Island is home to a very unusual river sport – Crown Green Bowling!
-The Island Bohemian bowls club started life as the Old Codgers Club in 1909 and this most gentle of games has now been played on the Islet for over a century.
-Until proven otherwise members of the club will boast that they hold the distinction of being the only Crown Green Bowling club in the world that is reached by ferry!
-The acre long Islet is also sometimes known as De Montfort Isle.
-This is in remembrance of Robert De Montfort who fought in a Trial by Combat on the island after he accused Henry of Essex of cowardice for abandoning King Henry II’s royal standard during the Welsh Border wars of 1157.
+Nestled between Reading and Caversham Bridge, adjacent to the newly built Christchurch Footbridge, Fry’s Island is home to a very unusual river sport – Flat Green Bowling!
+The Island Bohemian bowls club started life as the Old Codgers Club in 1909 and this most gentle of games has now been played on the islet for over a century.
+Until proven otherwise members of the club will boast that they hold the distinction of being the only bowling club in the world that is reached by ferry!
+The acre-long islet is also sometimes known as De Montfort Isle.
+This is in remembrance of Robert De Montfort who fought in a 'trial by combat' on the island after he accused Henry of Essex of cowardice for abandoning King Henry II’s royal standard during the Welsh Border wars of 1157.
 Essex came off worst in this fight to the death to prove his innocence.
 Mortally wounded, he was taken to Reading Abbey to die.
-Following a miraculous recovery the poor man was so ashamed of his guilt, proven by his loss at combat, that he could not face the world and, stripped of his land and titles, he spent the rest of his life in the Abbey as a member of the closed community of Benedictine monks.
+Following a miraculous recovery the poor man was so ashamed of his guilt, proven by his loss in combat, that he could not face the world and, stripped of his land and titles, he spent the rest of his life in the Abbey as a member of the closed community of Benedictine monks.

 We can thank the far-sighted Edwardians for setting out the parklands and promenade that line the banks of the River Thames at Reading.
 The sweeping wide path running along the southern bank from Caversham Bridge towards Scours lane was purposefully designed for the leisurely strolls, to take in the fresh air and the scenery, that have been enjoyed for generations.
 The Promenade can be seen as an expression of the town’s new-found civic pride and confidence as the wealth created by the Victorian industries allowed Reading Corporation to buy up land on both sides of the river and give them over to the public who were, by now, enjoying much more leisure time than ever before.
 Recreational breaks in healthy pursuits away from arduous work in the town’s factories were seen as a reward and essential to nurturing a productive and happy work force.
 The Aldermen of the age followed the fashion for planting trees to landscape the parks and, despite the storm damage and diseases that have ensued over the decades, a great many of the original trees still stand.
 The banks of the Thames at Reading are therefore home to a range of interesting and some rare and exotic varieties.
 Amongst the most notable is the sole surviving elm tree in Reading.
 This is perched just beside the new Christchurch Bridge.
 Few of those who may now enjoy a picnic beneath its shade will be aware of the mystery that surrounds its survival from the terrible Dutch Elm disease that all but wiped out these beautiful, classically English, trees from our landscape during the epidemic that struck in the late 1970s.
 Further along the Promenade, against the fence that divides Little John’s Farm from the public meadowland, there is an unusual Bay Willow Tree.
 Again the only one of its kind in Reading, it is amongst the most mature specimens in the UK.
 The tree is home to a resident colony of Little Owls.
 This nocturnal bunch are not very fussy eaters and partial to the insects and small rodents that feed off the odd scraps left behind by revellers from the annual Reading Rock Festival.
 Grateful they may be for these rich pickings, it is not certain quite what these wise old creatures make of the music!